Towards a classification of mixed-state topological orders in two dimensions: Mixed states with generalized 1-form symmetries

 We now consider the effects of classical gauging at the level of the anyon theory, for a general bosonic SET state with a finite unitary symmetry, which may be anomalous.
 To get started, we review the classification of pure-state bosonic SET phases.
 Let us consider a $G$-symmetric GGS, whose TO is given by a modular category $\C$.
 Denote by $\mathcal{A}$ the group of Abelian anyons in $\C$.
 The symmetry ${G}$ can then enrich the TO in three ways~\cite{SET, TarantinoSET2016, TeoSET2015}: \begin{enumerate} \item There is a group homomorphism $\varphi$ from ${G}$ to the group of auto-equivalence maps $\mathrm{Aut}(\C)$,

 Here, ${\rm Aut}(\C)$ consists of all the permutations of anyon types that keep the fusion and braiding properties invariant.\footnote{Note that more precisely, ${\rm Aut}(\C)$ is the group of braided tensor auto-equivalences of $\C$ and there can be nontrivial elements which do not permute any anyons.
 However, such examples are only known to occur for very complicated $\C$, and for simplicity, we do not consider them here.} Basically, the map $\varphi$ tells us how ${G}$ transformations permute the anyon types.
 The map $\varphi$ is uniquely associated with a group cohomology class $[O_3]\in \H^3_\varphi(G, \cal{A})$. \item The anyons of $\cal{C}$ may carry fractionalized quantum numbers under ${G}$.
 However, given a $\varphi$, there is a possible obstruction to symmetry fractionalization, given by the class $[O_3]$.
-When $[O_3]$ vanishes, distinct symmetry fractionalization classes form a torsor over $\H^2_{\varphi}({G},\mathcal{A})$. \item Once $\varphi$ and the symmetry fractionalization of anyons are known, we then need to specify the fusion and braiding properties of ${G}$ symmetry defects.
+When $[O_3]$ vanishes, distinct symmetry fractionalization classes form a torsor over $\H^2_{\varphi}({G},\mathcal{A})$.
+That is, different possible patterns of symmetry fractionalization can be related to each other by elements of $\H^2_{\varphi}({G},\mathcal{A})$. \item Once $\varphi$ and the symmetry fractionalization of anyons are known, we then need to specify the fusion and braiding properties of ${G}$ symmetry defects.
 In particular, given $\varphi$ and the symmetry fractionalization of anyons, the global symmetry has an 't Hooft anomaly $[O_4]$ valued in $\H^4({G}, \U)$~\cite{SETanomaly, SET, BarkeshliAnomaly1, BarkeshliAnomaly2}.
 When the class $[O_4]$ vanishes, distinct equivalence classes form a torsor over $\H^3({G},\U)$, up to further identifications~\cite{aasen2022torsorial, ChengPRR2020}.
 Physically, an element of $\H^3(G, \U)$ means stacking with a bosonic $G$ SPT state. \end{enumerate}

 It is useful to interpret this data in terms of an SET state with fluctuating symmetry domain walls.
 Each domain wall is associated with an anyon permutation action given by $\varphi$.
 The obstruction $[O_3]$ means that defect fusion may fail to be associative~\cite{FidkowskiPRB2017}.
 If $[O_3]$ vanishes, then the defect fusions can be made associative with appropriate decorations of Abelian anyons on the junctions.
 Inequivalent patterns of decorations are classified by a torsor over $\H^2_\varphi({G}, \cal{A})$.